astronomer/docs/learn/airflow-params.md

 ---
-title: "Create and use params in Airflow"
+title: "Create and use params in Apache Airflow®"
 sidebar_label: "Params"
-description: "Create and use DAG and task-level params in Airflow."
+description: "Create and use DAG and task-level params in Apache Airflow®."
 id: airflow-params
 ---